QBiz Leads AI

 Do independent, trusted sources confirm you exist?

 A single website praising itself is the weakest possible signal.
-AI answers are built on corroboration: the more independent, reputable places confirm your practice, its location and its services, the more confident the engine is in naming you.
-For a UK practice the sources that carry weight are your Google Business Profile, the NHS "find a dentist" service (which both engines and patients treat as high-trust), reputable healthcare and local directories, any genuine professional or accreditation listings you hold, and local press or community pages.
-Each needs to exist, be accurate, and agree with the others.
-This is why the same few well-listed practices monopolise the answers in many towns: they are simply the ones the engine can verify from several directions at once.
+Corroboration is what AI answers run on: the more separate, trustworthy places back up your practice, its whereabouts and its services, the surer the engine feels about naming you.
+Weight, for a UK practice, sits with your Google Business Profile, the NHS "find a dentist" service that engines and patients alike treat as high-trust, solid healthcare and local directories, any real professional or accreditation listings you hold, and coverage in local press or community pages.

 How do I start?
 A realistic first-week plan